SoniAnmol/Modelling-Dutch-Energy-Communities/README.md

 This model was a part of the master's thesis project for  M.Sc.
 Engineering and Policy Analysis at TU Delft.
 This thesis project was done in collaboration with [Croonwolter&Dros](https://croonwolterendros.nl/).

 **Note: The thesis report is available on the TU Delft repository and can be downloaded from this [link](https://repository.tudelft.nl/islandora/object/uuid:018c9e3f-9a64-469f-99a8-d9a0cf79308f).**

-## Current state

-This document is not complete and will be updated shortly.

 ## Model